z-y-n/unfolding-ai/slides.md

 ## 2D Input

-- NNs get to make creases on "a sheet of paper"
+- Still a perceptron, but with two inputs
 - 2 hidden layers with 6 neurons each
+- NNs get to make straight creases on "a sheet of paper"

 [Play!](viz/08-input2d-nn2x6.html)